javazen/hello-world/README.md

 # hello-world
-testbed fpr experimenting with Git, Github, etc.
+testbed for experimenting with Git, Github, etc.